 If you suddenly find yourself without a job, unexpected medical bills, or struggling under an impossible debt load, contact us.
 Our Hawaii bankruptcy attorney’s can help provide a chance for a fresh start.

 A Brief Overview of Chapter 7 Bankruptcy in Hawaii

 A Chapter 7 bankruptcy is sometimes called “straight” bankruptcy, which cancels most of your debts.
 The Chapter 7 bankruptcy process takes about three to four months.
 In most cases, it only requires only one trip to the courthouse.
-Filing for bankruptcy immediately stops your creditors form trying to collect what you owe them.
+Filing for bankruptcy immediately stops your creditors from trying to collect what you owe them.
 So, at least temporarily, creditors cannot legally garnish your wages, go after your car, house, or other property.

 What can you keep if you file a Chapter 7 Bankruptcy?

 Normally you will be able to keep the assets you own free and clear.
 This includes your house and furnishings, cars, and jewelry (to a certain value), and other basic items.
 These items are called “exempt property.”

 At the end of the bankruptcy process, most of your debts are wiped out (discharged) by the court.
 You no longer legally owe your creditors.
 As a result, you can’t file for Chapter 7 bankruptcy again for another eight years.